-Syria photographer puts down camera, picks up injured boy
+Syria photographer takes action instead of pictures, picks up injured boy

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.